Birmingham St George's F.C.: St George's

 St George's was active within the Birmingham & District Football Association, being founder members in late 1875.
 One of the first games for St George's was against Aston Villa in December 1875.
-The club's ground was at Fentham Road, near the junction with Birchfield Road, and was notable for sloping upwards from the spectator entrance end; it was also known as "the Basin" from its tendency to flood.
-In the days before goalnets, the lower goal was backed by boards.
+Aston Park became available to the public for recreation, and this led to several new clubs being founded in the district and by 1877, around twenty clubs shared the footballing areas.
+St. Georges competed for space with Westminsters, Harold, Florence, Forward, Excelsior and other short lived outfits.
+St. Georges moved to a ground at Fentham Road at the end of 1877, near the junction with Birchfield Road, and was notable for sloping downhill from the spectator entrance end; it was also known as "the Basin" from its tendency to flood.
+In the days before goal-nets, the lower goal was backed by boards.
+When St. Georges departed Fentham Road, sister club Excelsior moved in, and after their demise following mass departures to Villa and Mitchell St. Georges, Aston Victoria became Fentham Road occupiers in the 1890s.

 The club entered the first Birmingham Senior Cup in 1876, losing in a second replay in the first round to Cannock at the Bott Lane ground in Walsall.
 The following year it lost 2–0 to Aston Villa, who, at the time, were still an amateur club.
 The club's first significant run in the competition came in 1878–79, losing to Walsall Swifts in the quarter-finals of the competition, in front of 750 spectators at Fentham Road.

+The club made its FA Cup debut in 1881–82, but was hammered 9–0 at Wednesbury Old Athletic in the first round, conceding the first goal after two minutes.
+It recorded its first win in the competition the following season, this time the Dragons scoring within a minute of the start, en route to a 5–1 home win over Calthorpe.